Thermodynamic formalism of $GL_2(\mathbb{R})$-cocycles with canonical holonomies: Proof of Theorem

-Hence, in order to prove Theorem \ref{thm: A}, it suffices to establish the uniqueness of the equilibrium states for singular value potentials of typical coycles.
-For typical cocycles $\A \in \U$, the norm of $\A^n$ is not necessarily multiplicative, but it is close to being multiplicative in the following sense.
+In view of the previous subsection, what is left to prove in Theorem \ref{thm: A} is how weak typicality guarantees the uniqueness of the equilibrium state for the norm potential.
+For weakly typical cocycles $\A$, the norm of $\A^n$ is not necessarily multiplicative, but it is close to being multiplicative in the following sense.
 For every $n \in \N$ and $\I \in \L(n)$, define

-\begin{defn} We say $\A \in \HH$ is \textit{quasi-multiplicative} if there exist $c>0, k\in \N$ such that for any $\I,\J \in \L$, there exists $\K = \K(\I,\J)$ with $\I\J\K \in \L$ such that $|\K| \leq k$ and
+\begin{defn} We say $\A \in \HH$ is \textit{quasi-multiplicative} if there exist $c>0, k\in \N$ such that for any $\I,\J \in \L$, there exists $\K = \K(\I,\J)$ with $\I\K\J \in \L$ such that $|\K| \leq k$ and

 \end{defn} \begin{rem} Quasi-multiplicativity resembles Bowen's specification property \cite{bowen1974some}. \end{rem}